moderndatacompany/dataos.info/docs/resources/lens/fine_tuning_a_lens_model.md

 # Fine tuning a Lens model

-Lens offers multiple levers at different layers that dynamically improve the performance of your query.
-These caches can be used to accelerate long-running scans, and aggregate and filter operations.
+Lens offers multiple options at different layers that dynamically improve the performance of your query.
+These caches can be used to accelerate long-running scans and aggregate and filter operations.

 You can adopt different caching approaches to fine-tune the performance of your Lens: